Codeception/Codeception/docs/03-AcceptanceTests.md

     ->click('Yes')
 );
 ```
-Alternatively, this can be executed using callback, in this case WebDriver module instance is passed as argument
+Alternatively, this can be executed using a callback, in this case the `WebDriver` instance is passed as argument

 ```php
 <?php